lynn0702/Torchlite/torchlite.md

 The most elaborate preparations provide many things, but central to those offerings are locations and challenges.
 They also often have a map, because maps are cool.
 Published adventures usually fall in this first category— whether those adventures are intended for *TorchLite* or whether you are adapting a scenario from another fantasy tabletop RPG.

-At this level of preparation, each location is described, , along with guidelines for how to run one or more scenes there.
+At this level of preparation, each location is described,, along with guidelines for how to run one or more scenes there.
 In many published adventures, there is special narrative text (often formatted with a box around it) that the GM can paraphrase or read aloud to the players to provide a vivid explanation of what their characters perceive.
 Locations may have scene or zone distinctions to make things interesting and list the challenges that can be confronted there.

 The challenges are presented as complete trait blocks, often with juicy signature assets and SFX, and may include notes for adjusting their difficulties.